Episcopal Diocese of Olympia

 The Episcopal Diocese of Olympia, also known as the Episcopal Church in Western Washington, is a diocese of the Episcopal Church in Washington state west of the Cascade Range.
 It is one of 17 dioceses and an area mission that make up Province 8.
 The diocese started as a missionary district in 1853 and was formally established in 1910.
-It comprises 25,490 members in 92 congregations.

 The name of the diocese refers to the region of "Olympia" and is not related to the state capital Olympia.
 The see city is Seattle, with St. Mark's the cathedral church of the diocese.
-Following the resignation of Greg Rickel (the eighth bishop of Olympia) on December 31, 2022 the diocese is led by Melissa M. Skelton as bishop provisional.
+Philip N. LaBelle was consecrated as the Diocese's ninth bishop on September 14, 2024.

 Bishops

 These are the bishops who have served the territory now known as the Diocese of Olympia: